constantin345/getting-cleaning-data/codebook.md

 22. **Mean_TimeDomain_BodyAngularVelocityJerkMagnitude**

-          The mean of Time Domain of the body angular velocity jerk magnitude
+          The mean of the body angular velocity jerk magnitude

 23. **Mean_FrequencyDomain_BodyAcceleration_on_X**